Design history · Movements

 1930

-Large-format propaganda magazine published 1930–1941 in five languages.
-Lissitzky, Rodchenko, Stepanova and Klutsis all contributed.
-The most lavish state-funded photomontage publication of the twentieth century — and the last sustained outlet for Constructivist graphic design before Socialist Realism became compulsory in 1934.
+Large-format propaganda magazine published 1930–1941 in five languages, with each issue designed by a different Constructivist hand — Lissitzky, Rodchenko, Stepanova and Klutsis all contributed.
+State-funded, printed at exhibition scale, distributed internationally.
+It became the final sustained vehicle for Constructivist graphic methods before Socialist Realism was mandated in 1934.

 1922